hychen39/plsqlprac/fund/Fund_09.md

 Consider the following program.
 The line after the Mark 1 causes the program error.
 Please use a nested block to enclose the line and handle the exception caused by the line inside the nested block.

-Note that the lines with mark 2 and 3 cannot be executed in the exception handling section.
+Note that the lines with marks 2 and 3 cannot be executed in the exception handling section.

 ```sql
 SET serveroutput ON